 Arts in Vienna, Virginia.
 He played at Arena Stage in Washington DC, CenterStage Theater in Baltimore and the Riverside Theatre in Vero Beach/Florida.
 He was the founding member of the international

 recorded the group's two albums, "Music of Planet Earth"

 and "Olé Guapa".
 The Gypsy Strings played together

 for many years at elite Washington, DC events including several White

 House gatherings and Presidential Inaugural Balls.

-Zoltan now lives in Florida where he continues to play music on a regular basis.
-He often takes a few months off to travel the country and to visit family and friends in his Airstream trailer.
+Zoltan lives in Florida where he continues to play music on a regular basis.
+He often takes off time to travel in the US and overseas to visit family and friends.